 • 24/7 Crisis Intervention Service: 740-593-1616

-We can offer you up to 20 sessions per academic year at the discretion of your therapist.
-The session limit does not apply during breaks or during the summer.
+We can offer you short term individual counseling sessions.
 Please note that there are fees for special and student-requested tests.
 You can talk to a counselor over the course of the academic year, as well as during breaks and summer.
 Your counselor also may recommend that you participate in group counseling instead of, or along with, your individual sessions.
 In addition, CPS maintains contact with various community mental health resources so we can arrange referrals for additional help if necessary.

 Anyone contacting CPS for counseling will be asked about the urgency of the situation.
 Depending on the nature and timing of an emergency, you may be informed about walk-in hours on that same day, or given the opportunity to speak on the phone with a counselor as soon as possible, or referred to the Ohio University Police Department 740-593-1911.
 You will usually be given an emergency appointment the same day you request services.
 During an emergency consultation, the counselor will spend time helping you decide on a plan of action to help you resolve the immediate crisis.
 Should you require emergency care when CPS is not open, please call CPS at 740-593-1616 to speak with an after hours counselor, or please go to your local emergency room or call the Ohio University Police Department 740-593-1911.